MichiTheGenius/YoutubeToMP3/README.md

 	python3 yt_playlist_mp3.py
 	```

+6. change the download path of your music -> enter c in the url field end enter a valid filepath
-6. follow the programs intructions
+7. follow the programs intructions

 ### Help
-- it is strongly recommended to change the directory before running the script
-- for that enter c in the url field and enter a new valid file path

 - the indices asked from the playlist asked are the small numbers on the left of a playlist video
 - simply choose the start and end video end everything in between will be downloaded